rahulkumar-choudhary/k8s-api-init/README.md

 # k8s-api-init

-A simple Go CLI tool that connects to a Kubernetes cluster using `client-go` and lists all Pods and Deployments from a specified namespace. (more on the tool comming soon..)
+A simple Go CLI tool that connects to a Kubernetes cluster using `client-go` and lists all Pods, Deployments and Services from a specified namespace. (more on the tool comming soon..)

 ## Usage